-Prior to making an investment in the notes, prospective Plan investors should consult with their legal advisors concerning the impact of ERISA and the Internal Revenue Code and the potential consequences of this investment with respect to their specific circumstances.
+Prior to making an investment in the notes, prospective Plan investors should consult with their legal advisors concerning the impact of ERISA and the Code and the potential consequences of this investment with respect to their specific circumstances.
 Moreover, each Plan fiduciary should take into account, among other considerations:

-- whether the fiduciary has the authority to make the investment; - whether the investment constitutes a direct or indirect transaction with a Party in Interest; - the composition of the Plan's portfolio with respect to diversification by type of asset; - the Plan's funding objectives; - the tax effects of the investment; and - whether under the general fiduciary standards of investment prudence and diversification an investment in the notes is appropriate for the Plan, taking into account the overall investment policy of the Plan and the composition of the Plan's investment portfolio.
+- whether the fiduciary has the authority to make the investment; - whether the investment constitutes a direct or indirect transaction with a Party in Interest; - the composition of the Plan's portfolio with respect to diversification by type of asset;

+- the Plan's funding objectives;

+- the tax effects of the investment; and

+- whether under ERISA and the general fiduciary standards of investment prudence and diversification an investment in the notes is appropriate for the Plan, including taking into account the overall investment policy of the Plan and the composition of the Plan's investment portfolio.

-Neither this prospectus nor the sale of notes to a Plan will be deemed, and holders acknowledge it is not, a recommendation or advice to purchase or hold notes, or a representation by JPMorgan Chase Bank or the underwriters that this investment meets all relevant legal requirements with respect to Plans generally or any particular Plan.
+The foregoing discussion is general in nature and does not address all issues that may arise under ERISA, the Code or other applicable similar laws or regulations, and should not be construed as legal advice or a legal opinion.
+Neither this prospectus nor the sale of notes (including interests in notes) to a Plan will be deemed, and holders by acquiring a note (or interest therein) acknowledge it is not, a recommendation or advice to purchase or hold notes, or a representation by JPMorgan Chase Bank or the underwriters, that the investment meets all relevant legal requirements or is otherwise appropriate or suitable with respect to Plans generally or any particular Plan.
+Purchasers of the notes (including any interest in a note) have the exclusive responsibility for ensuring that their investment in the notes (including any interest in a note) complies with the applicable fiduciary responsibility rules of ERISA, the Code or applicable similar law or regulation.